janewind/34-Deg-Spectrometer/README.md

 English explanation：

-Written at the forefront: Based on the principle of Eol'Ex spectrometer, structural modifications have been made to improve the overall strength of the shell.
+Written at the front: Based on the principle of the Eol’Ex spectrometer, the structure has been modified to improve the overall strength of the shell.

-V1: A light tube and casing designed based on a single and double convex lens, resulting in a more compact size.
-The collimator in V1 is a single biconvex lens with a transmission band of 350-700nm, an outer diameter of 25.4mm, and a focal length of 75mm.
-The imaging objective in V1 is a single biconvex lens with a transmission band of 350-700nm, an outer diameter of 25.4mm, and a focal length of 125mm.
+V1: Light pipe and housing based on single and double convex lens design, so the size is more compact.
+The collimating lens in V1 is a single and double convex lens, with a transmission band of 350-700nm, an outer diameter of 25.4mm, a focal length of 75mm, and a lens edge thickness of 2mm.
+The imaging objective lens in V1 is a single and double convex lens, with a transmission band of 350-700nm, an outer diameter of 25.4mm, a focal length of 125mm, and a lens edge thickness of 2mm.
+(V1 light pipe can adapt to lenses with edge thickness of 2-3mm)

-V2: The light tube and shell are designed based on double bonded lenses, so the size is slightly larger than V1.
-The collimating mirror in V1 is a double bonded double convex lens with an outer diameter of 25.4mm and a focal length of 80mm, which can adapt to double bonded lenses with an edge thickness of 5-8mm.
-The imaging objective in V1 is a single biconvex lens with an outer diameter of 25.4mm and a focal length of 125mm, which can adapt to double bonded lenses with an edge thickness of 5-8mm.
+V2: Based on the light pipe and housing designed by double cemented lenses, the size is slightly larger than V1.
+The collimating lens in V1 is a double cemented lenticular lens with an outer diameter of 25.4mm, a focal length of 80mm, and a lens edge thickness of 5mm.
+The imaging objective lens in V1 is a single double convex lens with an outer diameter of 25.4mm, a focal length of 125mm, and a double cemented lens with a lens edge thickness of 5mm.
+(V2 light pipe can adapt to lenses with edge thickness of 5-8mm)

-Pointer: basically the same as the original, the only difference is that the light tube of the camera imaging lens has been modified, and it is designed according to the size of tiny lenses that can be purchased in Chinese Mainland.
-For specific parameters, please refer to the txt document in the pointing folder.
+Pointer: Basically the same as the original version, the only difference is that the light pipe of the camera imaging lens has been modified and designed with a tiny lens size that can be purchased in mainland China.
+For specific parameters, see the txt document in the pointer folder.

-Spiral focusing seat: In order to reduce costs and reduce overall weight, a 3D printed spiral focusing seat has been designed, which can replace the all metal double spiral focusing seat.
+Spiral focusing base: In order to reduce the cost and weight of the entire machine, a 3D printed spiral focusing base is designed, which can replace the all-metal double spiral focusing base.